quicwg/base-drafts/draft-ietf-quic-http.md

 transport for HTTP, such as stream multiplexing, per-stream flow control, and low-latency connection establishment.
 This document describes a mapping of HTTP semantics over QUIC.
-This document also identifies HTTP/2 features that are subsumed by QUIC, and describes how HTTP/2 extensions can be ported to HTTP/3.
+This document also identifies HTTP/2 features that are subsumed by QUIC and describes how HTTP/2 extensions can be ported to HTTP/3.

 --- middle